PSLmodels/PCI-China/README.md

 The design of the PCI-China has two building blocks: (1) it takes as input data the full text of the *People's Daily* --- the official newspaper of the Communist Party of China --- since it was founded in 1946; (2) it employs a set of machine learning techniques to "read" the articles and detect changes in the way the newspaper prioritizes policy issues.

-The source of the PCI-China's predictive power rests on the fact that the *People's Daily* is at the nerve center of the China's propaganda system and that propaganda changes often precede policy changes.
+The source of the PCI-China's predictive power rests on the fact that the *People's Daily* is at the nerve center of China's propaganda system and that propaganda changes often precede policy changes.
 Before the great transformation from the central planning under Mao to the economic reform program after Mao, for example, considerable efforts were made by the Chinese government to promote the idea of reform, move public opinion, and mobilize resources toward the new agenda.
 Therefore, by detecting (real-time) changes in propaganda, the PCI-China is, effectively, predicting (future) changes in policy.

 For details about the methodology and findings of this project, please see the following research paper: